Back to Basics: Reminding Clients About Wills, Trusts and Charitable Bequests

 Our team welcomes the opportunity to work with your clients to establish bequests to your clients' funds at the community foundation through a will or trust, or through a beneficiary designation on a qualified retirement plan or life insurance policy, including providing you with proper bequest language to ensure alignment with your clients' intentions.
 National Make a Will Month is also a good time to remind your clients that bequests of qualified retirement plans can be extremely tax efficient.
 Funds flowing directly to a client's fund at the community foundation from a retirement plan after the client's death will not be subject to income tax or estate tax.

-We look forward to working with you to establish your clients’ philanthropic legacies.
-To get started, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or firstname.lastname@example.org.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+We look forward to working with you to establish your clients' philanthropic legacies.
+To get started, contact Laura Lederer at 330-436-5611 or email@example.com.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.